rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ```

 ### Linking behavior
-Note that the above commands build a dynamically-linked version of `rqlited`.
-When officially released, `rqlited` statically links all its requirements e.g. `libc`.
+Note that the above commands build a version of `rqlited` that dynamically links _libc_.
+When officially released, `rqlited` for certain CPU architectures will statically link all code, including libc.
+The SQLite source code is **always** part of rqlite however, and you never need any SQLite library (often named `libsqlite3`) on your host machine.

 ### Raspberry Pi
 The process outlined above will work for Linux, OSX, and Windows.
 For Raspberry Pi, check out [this GitHub issue](https://github.com/rqlite/rqlite/issues/340).